Info on this page

 This post may contain affiliate links.

 I first tasted kombucha a couple of years ago.
 I was skeptical about it at first, but wanted to see what all the hype was about.
 I was surprised how sour it was, almost like drinking vinegar!
 But after I gave it a couple of tries, it started to grow on me.
+I decided to learn how to brew kombucha.

 A lot of people drink kombucha for its nutritional properties.
 It is a natural probiotic that helps create healthy bacteria in your stomach (I have actually managed not to catch the stomach flu that has been going around since drinking kombucha every day!)